pbs-assess/gfvelocities/README.md

 The 'get-setup' folder contains all primliminary organization and data extraction code.
 Parts of these scripts will only work on the DFO network.
 The 'tmb-senser-explore' folder contains code to construct and select most appropriate sdmTMB models of bottom temperature and dissolved oxygen using CTD data.
-The 'VOCC' folder contains a work flow that builds biomass density models and complete rest of velocity of climate change analyses.
+The 'VOCC' folder contains a work flow that builds biomass density models and completes the rest of velocity of climate change analyses.
+Files in these folders are numbered in the order in which they need to be run.